camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/spring-security.md

   - Alternatively, `okta-spring-security-oauth2` library and its properties could be used too.
 - Defines the `openid,profile,email,offline_access` scopes.
 (4)
   - Scopes are provider dependent. `openid` is required usually.
-  - In case of OKTA `profile` and `email` are useful to access firstname, lastname and email in Camunda but not mandatory.
+  - In case of OKTA, `profile` and `email` are useful to access firstname, lastname and email in Camunda but not mandatory.
   - `offline_access` activates the refresh_token grant, not mandatory.
 - Configures the `preferred_username` as the username attribute, which is also used as the Camunda User ID.
 (5)